 Opt for an outfit that goes well with your winter wedding theme and keeps you warm and protected from the elements.

-- Layer your gown.
+- Layer your wedding dress and/or gown.
 We’ve rounded up great accessories you can use for your winter wedding.

 - For the suit wearer, you can wear something underneath your suit to keep warm, and as the room gets warmer, you can then take off layers accordingly.

 - Shoes are also important if you are walking outdoors.
 Have boots handy to help you trail the snow and change back to your original shoes when you settle indoors.

 Whether it’s prepping your skin for the big day or saving yourself from the cold, take care of yourself.

 - Winter weddings mean dehydrated skin and chapped lips; make sure you keep moisturize when you can (not too much that it gets sticky and messy!)

 - Communicate with your make-up artist on how your skin tends to change during winter.
 This way, they can select the products they use appropriate to your skin type.

 - Per mentioned earlier, layer with products that you can easily take off when the surrounding gets warmer.

 - Pack hand warmers, some tissues, and a lip balm in a separate bag to fight the cold.